Or how Ben

 got done on the seal for a long time.
 Congress thought it was because

 nobody could draw.
-So congress hired a popular French/Swiss
+So congress hired the popular French/Swiss

 portrait artist, Pierre Eugène Du Simitière.

-If I am not mistaken he was a friend of mine that got
+He was a very good friend of mine that got

 stuck in America when the war started.
 At the time there were